-I recall awakening from a dream, feeling annoyed because it was all in black and white.
-It felt as if I were viewing an old film or looking at a vintage photograph.
+I remember waking up from a dream and feeling frustrated because everything was in black and white.
+It was like watching an old movie or looking at a vintage photograph.

 I couldn’t comprehend why my dreams were devoid of color, and I wondered if there was something wrong with me.
 I soon realized that I wasn’t alone in this experience, and many people have wondered why their dreams are in black and white.